Tenex, Percutaneous Tenotomy

 Gluteus medius tendinopathy

-Outer-hip pain due to chronic degeneration of the hip-abductor tendon.
+Outer-hip pain from long-term wear of the hip-abductor tendon.

 What to Expect

-- The procedure itself is brief and is performed in the operating room under local anesthesia, with light sedation available if needed.
+- The procedure itself is brief, done under local anesthesia, with light sedation available if needed.

 - Ultrasound guides the probe to the exact area of damaged tissue, so the healthy tendon is not disturbed.

-- The entry point is a small nick in the skin — smaller than a stitch and usually closed with a bandage rather than sutures.
+- The entry point is a small nick in the skin, smaller than a stitch and usually closed with a bandage rather than stitches.

-- Early recovery involves local soreness and a short period of protected activity — sometimes with a brace or boot, depending on the tendon treated.
+- Early recovery brings local soreness and a short stretch of protected activity, sometimes with a brace or boot, depending on the tendon treated.

-- Return to activity is gradual and structured through a rehabilitation program.
-Your surgeon will discuss what the phases look like for the specific tendon being treated.
+- Return to activity is gradual and follows a rehab program.
+Your surgeon will walk you through the phases for the tendon being treated.

-- Improvement in tendon pain builds over time as the tendon remodels.
+- The pain eases over time as the tendon remodels.

 Insurance and Cost

-Most insurance carriers still consider percutaneous tenotomy investigational for many indications, so coverage is inconsistent and typically limited.
+Most insurance carriers still consider percutaneous tenotomy investigational for many uses.
+Coverage is spotty and often limited.
 Patients who are not covered can proceed on a self-pay basis.

 Risks